Independent Modeling Independent Acting Independent Performer Talent Online Reference Database Frontier Society

-Model Tips: How To Book Model Jobs Without An Agency
+Model Tips: How To Book Modeling Jobs Without A Modeling Agency

 LOOK AT TODAY'S JOB LISTINGS - POST A JOB ON THIS BOARD - ABOUT THIS JOB BOARD

-How you present yourself to a business which has a model job that you want to be considered for makes a big difference, and will be a part of determining if you will be invited to their Go See for the consideration of booking the model job.
+How you present yourself to a business which has a modeling job that you want to be considered for makes a big difference, and will be a part of determining if you will be invited to their go-see for the consideration of booking the model job.

-We are surprised at how many "models" don't have a clue about contacting companies for go see consideration.
-We have see models E-Mail huge image files of unprofessional pictures, one sentence introductions with poor format, spelling, and grammar, and form letters.
+We are surprised at how many "models" don't have a clue about contacting companies for go-see consideration.
+We have seen models E-Mail huge image files of unprofessional pictures, one-sentence introductions with poor formats, spelling, and grammar, and form letters.
 If you do this, don't be surprised if you rarely book any work.
-Models who do not take the small time that it takes to learn how and pay attention to detail should not be on this web site.
-If you are not responsible or professional, let an agency put up with you, and let the model agency do all of your legwork for you.
+Models who do not take the time that it takes to learn how, and who do not pay attention to detail, should not be on the Independent Modeling web site and have absolutely no business attempting to book any modeling job.
+If you are not responsible or professional, let a modeling agency put up with you, and let the modeling agencies do all of your legwork for you, we do not want you making independent models look bad.

 2. Write a cover letter